Hard Rock Hotel Amsterdam American – Grand early-twentieth-century hotel on bustling Leidseplein.

 - For Families: No family rooms per se.

-- Walking: About 10 minutes’ walk to Van Gogh Museum, Rijksmuseum and Stedelijk Museum.
+- Walking: About 10 minutes’ walk (900m) to Van Gogh Museum, Rijksmuseum and Stedelijk Museum.
 Easy walking distance to Vondelpark, high-end shopping along P.C.
 Hooftstraat, and numerous boutiques, restaurants, bars and shops in the canal ring.
-Walkable to the Medieval Centre, Red Light District, Jordaan and De Pijp.
+Walkable to the Medieval Center, Red Light District, Jordaan, and De Pijp.

-- Tram: Direct tram connections from the nearby Leidseplein stop to Centraal Station (13 minutes) via the Medieval Centre (10 minutes), the Museum Quarter and Vondelpark.
+- Tram: Direct tram connections from the nearby Leidseplein stop to Centraal Station via the Medieval Center, the Museum Quarter, and Vondelpark.

 - Taxis, Uber: Taxis and Uber charge around €35 from the airport to the hotel.
 Within the city, Uber rides cost around half of taxi fares.
 It’s often quicker to walk, cycle, or jump on a tram.